Ledsav/md-portal/README.md

 ### Known Issues:

-- Initial render of the language menu does not show the default selection (EN).
+- The initial render of the language menu does not show the default selection (EN).
 - Difficulty drawing and navigating the edit window on mobile devices.

 ## Available Scripts